Lego expects slower growth after bumper 2011

-COPENHAGEN (Reuters) - Danish toymaker Lego, known for its colorful building bricks, said its growth slowed in the fourth quarter and it expects a flat or weaker European toy market in 2012, after it notched up record profit and sales last year.
+COPENHAGEN, March 1 (Reuters) - Danish toymaker Lego, known for its colourful building bricks, said its growth slowed in the fourth quarter and it expects a flat or weaker European toy market in 2012, after it notched up record profit and sales last year.

 “In the light of these economic trends the Lego Group expects a flat or slightly declining development in the overall European toy market in 2012,” it said.